Best Things to Do in Fairbanks, Alaska in Winter

 There are so many things to do in Fairbanks in winter that you likely will run out of time before you run out of fun activities!
 From snowshoeing to dog mushing to hot springs to museums and more, you won’t want to miss out on a winter trip to Fairbanks.

-In this post, we share our top things to do for visitors seeking winter adventure in Fairbanks, Alaska.
+In this post, I share my top things to do for visitors seeking winter adventure in Fairbanks, Alaska.

 Getting to Fairbanks